MISSOURI.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Obtain Missouri Marriage Records?

 Persons requesting certified marriage records in Missouri may submit a request to the Bureau of Vital Records.
-This agency maintains a central registry of marriages that have occured in Missouri since July 1948.
+This agency maintains a central registry of marriages that have occurred in Missouri since July 1948.
 Records of marriages before this date are only available at the Recorder of Deeds' office that issued the marriage license.
-For in-person and mail requests, interested persons must complete and send the application for marriage records to:
+To find marriage records via in-person and mail requests, interested persons must complete and send the application for marriage records to:

 Missouri Department of Health & Senior Services